Lumi-supercomputer/lumi-userguide/docs/computing/Lmod_modules.md

 $ module purge
 ```

 In Lmod, some modules can be declared as sticky modules by the sysadmins.
-These modules
+These
-will not be removed by `module purge` and will produce an error message when you try
+modules will not be removed by `module purge` and will produce an error message
-to unload them with `module unload`.
-On LUMI this is the case for the modules that
+when you try to unload them with `module unload`.
+On LUMI this is the case for
-activate a software stack so that it is possible to unload all modules that are
+the modules that activate a software stack so that it is possible to unload all
-loaded in the stack without de-activating the stack.
-Sticky modules can still be
+modules that are loaded in the stack without deactivating the stack.
+Sticky
-unloaded or purged by adding the `--force` option, e.g.,
+modules can still be unloaded or purged by adding the `--force` option, e.g.,
 ```bash
 module --force unload LUMI
 module --force purge
 ```
 Note the position of the `--force` argument.

-It is also possible to see the Lmod commands that are executed when loading a module
+It is also possible to see the Lmod commands that are executed when loading a
-using `module show`.
+module using `module show`.
 E.g.,
 ```bash
 module load CrayEnv
 module show cray-fftw